HanneMaes/google-search-shortcuts-addon/README.md

 <img src="Google Search Shortcuts logo.png">

+# What is it?
-A browser add-on that adds shortcuts to the Google Search results.<br><br>
+A browser add-on that adds shortcuts to the Google Search results.<br>
+Get the Firefox addon: <a href="https://addons.mozilla.org/nl/firefox/addon/google-searchresults-shortcuts/">https://addons.mozilla.org/nl/firefox/addon/google-searchresults-shortcuts/</a>
+<br><br>

+# What does it look like?
 <img src="Google Search Shortcutsscreenshot.png">

 # Testing